LSDP/UniAlgorithmAPI/README.md

 # UniAlgorithmAPI
-API for C# Application UniAlgorithm
+API for the C# Application UniAlgorithm

 /*********************************************/
 - None of this is of your concern except "UniAlgorithm.zip"